telerik/kendo-ui-core/docs/framework/drawing/how-to/export-transform.md

 ---
 title: Apply Transformations During Export
-page_title: Apply Transformations During Export
+page_title: Apply Transformations During Export | Kendo UI Drawing API
-description: This article demonstrates how to transform the content during export
+description: "Learn how to transform the content during export while applying the Kendo UI Drawing API."
+slug: howto_applytransformationsduringexport_drawingapi
 ---

 # Apply Transformations During Export

-This example will show how to apply geometric transformations during export.
+The example below demonstrates how to apply geometric transformations during export while applying the Kendo UI Drawing API.

-Our goal is to produce a PNG image of a section of the page at 4x the original resolution.
-We'll do this by applying an uniform 2x scale on the X and Y dimension.
+The aim of the example is to produce a PNG image of a section of the page at 4x the original resolution.
+This is done by applying an uniform 2x scale on the X and Y dimensions.
 The operation is carried out while the content is still represented in a vector form.
 No loss of quality occurs.

-See [Transformation](/api/javascript/geometry/transformation#methods-scale) API reference for more information.

-The full code of the example follows with additional discussion in the comments.

-## Example - Applying transformations during export
+For more information, refer to the [Transformation API article](/api/javascript/geometry/transformation#methods-scale).

+###### Example

 ```html
     <button class='export-img k-button'>Export as Image</button>
     <div class="content">